sysadat/Thread-Library/REPORT.md

 The `checkTID` function was created for usage in a `queue_iterate` call.
 It returns a 1 or 0 representing whether the thread's `TID` equals the given `TID`.

+The function `threadInitialization` takes a function and pointer to an argument as inputs.
+First, it creates the `readyQueue`, `blockedQueue`, and `zombieQueue`.
+It then initializes a `mainThread`: it allocates space for the `threadContext`, sets the `TID` to the `threadCount`, sets the `parentTID` to -1, sets the `stackPointer` to the pointer returned by the *given* function to allocate the stack, and sets the `threadState` to RUNNING.
+It then sets the `runningThread` to this newly initialized `mainThread` and initializes the context using the *given* function that takes the function and argument that were passed into `threadInitialization` as an input.

+Implementing `uthread_yield` was quite straightforward.
+We simply dequeue the next available thread from the `readyQueue`, set it as our `runningThread`, and set the `runningThread` state attribute as RUNNING.
+We then take the old thread and store it in the `blockedQueue` or `readyQueue` depending on the `threadState`.
+Finally, we context switch from the old thread into the new one.

 Implementing `uthread_self` was *incredibly* simple, just a one liner.
 We return the `TID` of the (global) `runningThread`.

+The function `uthread_create` takes a function and argument as inputs.
+It first calls `threadInitialization` if no threads exist, allocates space for a thread struct, then in the struct: increments the `threadCount`, sets the state to READY, initializes the `stackPointer`.
+Finally, it enqueues this new thread.

 The implementation of `uthread_exit` was also quite simple.
-We first set the `retval` and set the `threadState` to a zombie state.
-We then check the `blockedQueue` for the parent of our current thread, and if it was blocked, we return it to a ready state and queue.
+The function takes in a return value.
+We first take the `runningThread` and set the `retValue` attribute as given and the `threadState` to a zombie state.
+We then check the `blockedQueue` to find the parent of our current thread, and if it was blocked, we return it to a ready state and queue.
 We then context switch into the next ready thread.
 ### Phase 3:

 ### Phase 4:

 ### Testing:
+To test the queue, we created multiple functions to test various functionalities that we were expected to have.
+We assert that the return values are what we expect, to ensure that the functions are correct.
+We also check the resulting queue/node to ensure that the tested function has worked as expected.
 ### Final Notes: